MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-delete-reorder.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

-You can delete or reorder the labels that users see on the Information Protection bar by selecting these actions in the Azure Information Protection policy.
+You can delete or reorder the Azure Information Protection labels that users see in their Office applications by selecting these actions for the labels.

 ![Delete or reorder labels in the Azure Information Protection policy](../media/info-protect-contextmenu.png)

-When you delete a label that has been applied to documents and emails, and then publish the Azure Information Protection policy, that label is automatically removed from these documents or emails when they are next opened by the Azure Information Protection client.
+When you delete a label that has been applied to documents and emails, that label is automatically removed from these documents or emails when they are next opened by the Azure Information Protection client.

 However, if the label applied protection, that protection is not removed.
-The protection settings from the label remain and display in the **Protection templates**.
+The protection settings from the label remain and display in the **Protection templates** section.
 This template can now be converted to a new label or linked to a label.
 While this template remains, you cannot create a new label with the same name as the label that you deleted.
 If you want to do that, you have the following options:

 - Convert the template to a label.